jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS KMS.md

 # 6. CloudWatch Logs - Encryption

-- You can encrypt CloudWatch logs with KMS keys.
+- We can encrypt CloudWatch logs with KMS keys.
 - Encryption is enabled at the log group level, by associating a CMK with a log group, either when you create the log group or after it exists.
-- You cannot associate a CMK with a log group using the CloudWatch console.
+- We cannot associate a CMK with a log group using the CloudWatch console.
-- You must use the CloudWatch Logs API:
+- **We must use the CloudWatch Logs API**
   - `associate-kms-key`: if the log group already exists.
   - `create-log-group`: if the log group doesn't exist yet.